HKO-WHL-Sums-Kootenay-Brandon

 |_

-Referees — Adam Griffiths, Trevor Peluk.
-Linesmen — Sean Dufour, Travis Toomey.
+Referees — Aydon Brown, Adam Byblow.
+Linesmen — Andrew Stammers, Darrell Surminski.